-- (a) the method for calling meetings; as for method: Article 7 (Notices) and Article 12 (Notice following adjournment). - (b) the maximum timeframe for setting up a meeting: Article 7 (Notices); Article 10 (Adjournment for lack of quorum); Article 11 (Adjourned Meeting) and Article 12 (Notice following adjournment). - (c) the required quorum: Article 9 (Quorum) and definition of "Relevant Fraction". - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Article 9 (Quorum) and definition of "Relevant Fraction". - (e) where applicable, a location for the meetings which should be in the EU: Article 7 (Notices) and Article 12 (Notice following adjournment).
+(a) the method for calling meetings; as for method: Article 7 (Notices) and Article 12 (Notice following adjournment).

+(b) the maximum timeframe for setting up a meeting: Article 7 (Notices); Article 10 (Adjournment for want of quorum); Article 11 (Adjourned Meeting) and Article 12 (Notice following adjournment).

+(c) the required quorum: Article 9 (Quorum).

+(d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Article 9 (Quorum).

+(e) where applicable, a location for the meetings which should be in the EU: Article 7 (Notices) and Article 11 (Adjourned meeting).